 When an animal is needing care, we discuss the case with the potential foster carer (including estimated care time required) and see how it feels for everyone.

 When worries come up, you can speak to your allocated foster co-ordinator.
-We provide support that you need, and vet bills are not your responsibility.
+Vet bills are not your responsibility.

 The animals that come in to Paws and Recover are unique as they could have come from a situation that was terrifying or worrying for the animal.
-Our foster carers are extra special people as they need to be patient, gentle and intuitive.
+Our foster carers are extra special people as they sometimes need to be patient, gentle and intuitive.

-Once you have filled out the application form, you will be contacted when an animal may suit your household.
-Also keep an eye on Facebook to see if any animal pops up that may suit your household, or a volunteering opportunity.
+Once you have filled out the application form, we have your details for when an animal may suit.
+Keep an eye on Facebook to see if any animal pops up that may suit your household.
+We may also contact you directly.